 - A half-hour earlier start time is in addition to a longer commute time to Willard.
 For example, an Edison student who currently walks to Edison leaving their home at 8:15am, will now leave at 7:05am to walk to First Congregational Church for a 7:15am bus pick up, which is more than an hour earlier.

 - It was understood that Edison was not moved to a Tier 1 schedule two years ago during the 4J school common schedule changes, due to the fact that relocating to Willard would already extend the commutes for students.

 - More families may decide to drive instead of taking the bus, making pick up/drop off at Willard busier, as there will likely be no space to park.

 - There will be longer gaps in morning and afternoon schedules for families with both Edison and Roosevelt students – a challenge for working families who rely on their RMS students for afternoon childcare.

 - Evening times will be squeezed as parents will not return home from work earlier, but bedtimes will need to move up by an hour, leaving shorter time for family, dinner and activities.

-Please share with Parent Council how this potential change will affect your family so we can understand our parents’ views.
+Please share with Parent Council on this form how this potential change will affect your family so we can understand our parents’ views.

-4J will distribute a needs assessment survey on bus use later this spring to help make their decision before the next school year.
+4J has distributed a Transportation Needs Assessment survey for all Edison parents to complete, to help make their decision before the next school year.